Find Fairies in This Fairy Garden Trail FREE in Hendersonville, NC

 The Fairy Trail

-The fairy trail is exactly as it sounds except cooler.
+The fairy trail is exactly as it sounds, but better.
 The trail winds through shaded woods and guests are encouraged to find all the little fairy houses and trolls and llamas and bridges.
 It is really fun and entertaining!

 The little worlds that the fairies inhabit are all unique and my kids and I just loved trying to find them all and figure out what was happening in each scene.
-The exhibits change every year (photos are from the summer of 2022) but the creativity and genius stay the same.
+The exhibits change every year (photos are from the summer of 2022 and 2023) but the creativity and genius stay the same.

 The trail isn’t long, maybe a quarter-mile on natural, unpaved ground, but there are plenty of fairies and gnomes to find.
 Be sure to stop at the side trail before you get to the very end where there are lots of fairies and trolls and toadstools and gnomes doing yoga amongst the trees.